ankit-test-automation/JsonServerTest/README.md

 ## To start json server, run following command
 * npm run json:server

 Json server will point to port 3000 by default.
-To change port, specify different port number in package.json file or you can also change port number with command npm run json:server -p <<port-number>>
+To change port, specify different port number in package.json file or you can also change port number with command npm run json:server -p << portnumber >>

   ## API URLs